Skip to content

 """

-JSON file format. |support_hooks|
+JSON file format. [![support hooks](https://img.shields.io/badge/%20-support%20hooks-blue)](/hooks/)

-Based on `Spark JSON <https://spark.apache.org/docs/latest/sql-data-sources-json.html>`_ file format.
+Based on [Spark JSON](https://spark.apache.org/docs/latest/sql-data-sources-json.html) file format.

-Supports reading (but **NOT** writing) files with ``.json`` extension with content like:
+Supports reading (but **NOT** writing) files with `.json` extension with content like:

 [